tableau/connector-plugin-sdk/docs/gallery-submission.md

    Example:

    _This connector provides a smooth and easy way to connect to Google Big Query.
-By using this connector, customers can leverage Google's internal storage and extract APIs which offer up to 10x performance increases when extracting large amounts of data.
-This connector also allows users to use custom OAuth which is not currently supported natively with an Other JDBC connection._
+By using this connector, customers can leverage Google's internal storage and extract APIs, which offer up to 10x performance increases when extracting large amounts of data.
+This connector also allows users to use custom OAuth, which is not currently supported natively with an Other JDBC connection._
 - Known issues or version requirements for the connector

 Markdown for this field is supported.
 We encourage partners to submit a robust long description so that customers understand why they want to download the connector.